MayamaTakeshi/yate-experiments/README.md

 In yate, there is a module called cdrbuild that monitors calls.

-In the telnet window (remember to input 'sniffer on' to see msgs in the yate output) you can input 'status cdrbuild' and will get cdr info:
+In the rmanager window (remember to input 'sniffer on' to see msgs in the yate output) you can input 'status cdrbuild' and will get cdr info:

 ```
 status cdrbuild